-NHIF and the Insurance Rehabilitation Study Group (IRSG) co-sponsor “The Challenge of the Traumatically Brain-Injured Person,” a three-day conference to educate third party payors.
+NHIF and the Insurance Rehabilitation Study Group (IRSG) co-sponsor “The Challenge of the Traumatically Brain-Injured (TBI) Person,” a three-day conference to educate third party payors.
 This unique event provides an overview of state-of-the-art diagnostic techniques used in the treatment and rehabilitation of people with brain injury.

 NHIF publishes the first National Directory of Rehabilitation Services, listing 266 facilities and services.
 In 1981, only 14 head injury rehabilitation facilities existed in the U.S.

-NHIF signs cooperative agreements with the Office of Special Education and Rehabilitation Services (OSERS) in the U.S. Department of Education.
+NHIF signs cooperative agreement with the Office of Special Education and Rehabilitation Services (OSERS) in the U.S. Department of Education.
 The agreement is designed to enhance the potential for successful rehabilitation of individuals with brain injury.

 NHIF hosts its first seminar for educators, Meeting the Needs of Students after Traumatic Head Injuries: A Challenge for School Systems.